Home > Hub article > College – Making the Right Choice

 You want a positive experience so think it through carefully

-- For example, if your young person is likely to latch on to one aspect that they like or dislike it might be better to do initial visits on your own to establish if the setting would be appropriate
+- It might be better to do initial visits on your own to establish if the setting would be appropriate

 - This could help you by not introducing placements that you don’t think will work in the first place